OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 converted to the Open Tree 'interim taxonomy format' by a python script.

+Following ingest the following two normalizations are performed:

+ 1. "Containers" - nodes in the tree that don't represent taxa - are removed and replaced by flags (node annotations indicating edge type); the most prominent being the pseudo-taxon "Incertae sedis"
+ 1. Monotypic homonym removal - when taxon with name N has as its only child another taxon with name N, remove one of the two

 Before alignment and merge, each source taxonomy gets patched individually.
 It's always best to treat a problem as early as possible, so that its ill effects don't interfere with alignment of other taxonomies and with proper synthesis.
+This is separate from the general patch phase that takes place at the end of taxonomy construction (below).
 A frequent kind of patch is to add a synonym or change a name so that a source taxon aligns with a taxon from an earlier or later source.
 Patches that bring a source taxonomy into agreement with the skeleton also happen here.

 ## Separation